 - GPA of 3.0 or above preferred

-- Two letters of reference from nursing instructors and/or MSHA Manager(for current team member)
+- Two letters of recommendation from nursing instructors

 Selection is based on satisfactory references, GPA, essay content, pre-hire assessment results and interview.
-Students must demonstrate motivation and commitment to the professional practice of nursing, the Nurse Intern II Program and express interest in employment with MSHA following graduation.
-Participation in the program is limited
+Students must demonstrate motivation and commitment to the professional practice of nursing, the Nurse Intern II Program and express interest in employment with Mountain States following graduation.

 Nurse Intern III

-After successful completion of the Nurse Intern II Program, the student nurse has the option of seeking employment with MSHA.
+After successful completion of the Nurse Intern II Program, the student nurse has the option of seeking employment with Mountain States.
 He or she may work as a nurse intern III until graduation.
-The Nurse Intern III will be able to work independently with the skills they learned in the Nurse Intern II Program such as phlebotomy, 12-lead EKG testing, glucometry and respiratory skills.